Jekabz/someNotes/JAVA STUFF/OCA_PREP/Source_Code_Structure.md

 * Classes that are compiled in the same dir.
 A class in package is implicitly imported in other classes of package, so import declaration is not needed.
 * All classes are a part of some package.
 If no package is defined, class belongs to default package, wich does not have a name
 * package declaration is the first (non comment) statement in class definition, and there can only be one
+* Main reason for packages is to guarantee unique class names
+* if you need to use two classes with the same name from several packages, use the full package name
+* `sealed package` -- you cannot add more classes to it

 ###### import statement
 * Classes and Interfaces in the same package can use each other without imports